 The National Service Criminal History Check (NSCHC) is a specific screening procedure established by law to protect the beneficiaries of national service.
 We encourage grantees to minimize barriers to service without putting their program beneficiaries at genuine risk.
+The law requires grantees to conduct and document NSCHCs on persons (including award-funded staff, national service participant, or volunteer) receiving a salary, living allowance, stipend, or education award through a program receiving AmeriCorps funds.
+This includes staff that receive part of their salary through a subgrant.

-- In general, award recipients and subrecipients must conduct an NSCHC for AmeriCorps members, AmeriCorps Seniors volunteers, and staff funded under, or whose salary is reflected as match on, the award. - AmeriCorps strongly encourages applicants to review the regulations and additional guidance to fully understand how to comply with the requirements.
-See the NSCHC regulations and guidance.
-AmeriCorps also strongly encourages award recipients to utilize the two AmeriCorps-approved vendors to conduct the required NSCHCs. - Failure to conduct a compliant NSCHC may result in significant disallowed costs. - The cost of conducting NSCHC is an allowable expense under the award and the individual subject to the NSCHC may not be required to cover the cost without being reimbursed.
+Award recipients and subrecipients must conduct an NSCHC for AmeriCorps members, AmeriCorps Seniors volunteers, and staff funded under, or whose salary is reflected as match on the award.
+Limited exceptions are described in 45 CFR 2540.201.

+- AmeriCorps strongly encourages applicants to review the regulations and additional guidance to fully understand how to comply with the requirements.
+Use the NSCHC regulations and guidance. - AmeriCorps also strongly encourages award recipients to utilize the two AmeriCorpsapproved vendors to conduct the required NSCHCs. - The cost of conducting NSCHC is an allowable expense under the award and the individual subject to the NSCHC must not be required to cover the cost. - Failure to fully comply with all NSCHC requirements will result in significant disallowed costs.